Physical Education

 Intent:

 The intent of the Camps Hill PE curriculum is that every child has the chance to "learn, move, and grow" by participating in a variety of sports and learning the critical skills required for their developmental stage through a spiral curriculum.
-In early years, young children will develop gross motor skills taught through a variety of activities developed from the foundation stage framework.
+In early years, pupils will develop gross motor skills through a variety of activities developed from the foundation stage framework.
+To prepare KS1 pupils for KS2, students will acquire a larger variety of basic sports skills.
+By Ks2, the basic skills will be improved and applied to games and competition throughout PE lessons.
+Fundamentally, children are required to be active for most of their classes to improve their health and fitness.

 Implementation: